 Showcasing a mix of local and international artwork, alongside some fun workshops (the upcoming one for Caribbean cooking looks incredible), this is a brilliant place to admire world-class art for free.

 Alright, a visit to a library might not thrill everyone.
 But a visit to Peckham’s award-winning library is a must-do.

 The library originally opened on March 8, 2000, and it was shortly after awarded the Stirling Prize for architecture due to its unusual design.
-Even if you don’t fancy going inside, I recommend a visit just to witness the wonky steel beams on the front of the library.
+Even if you don’t fancy going inside, we recommend a visit just to witness the wonky steel beams on the front of the library.

 Money spent at TRAID goes towards a number of projects, most to do with sustainable living and ending the exploitative labour that comes with fast fashion.
 If that wasn’t great enough, the clothes are curated, so you don’t need to waste hours trawling through terrible pieces.

 A visit to Peckham isn’t complete without an afternoon exploring the Museum Of Contemporary Art.
 Founded in 2004 as a project-based museum space, the MOCA showcases the best of sculpture, video, painting, photography, and installations.

 Upcoming exhibitions are from the likes of Ajamu Ikwe-Tyehimba, Kjetil Bjørheim, and Vibha Galhotra, but keep an eye on the website for all the latest announcements.

 Ever wondered how Sake is brewed?
 Luckily for you, Kanpai offers you the chance to get a glimpse into their craft brewery, and more importantly, try some of the best Sake the UK has to offer.